NIST Cybersecurity Framework: A Comprehensive Guide

 When adapting the framework to the unique needs of your organization, the first thing to do is build out your cybersecurity profile.
 This profile will reveal the alignment between the requirements and objectives of your organization and its existing resources and appetite for risk.
 It will serve as the foundation for your requirements and controls.

-Before prioritizing remediation based on severity, available budget, and business priorities, most organizations start with a cybersecurity gap analysis that looks for potential weak spots in their environment.
-Importantly, a NIST CSF gap analysis should encompass all relevant subcategories and consist of a profile of their current state and the target profile.
+Before prioritizing remediation based on severity, available budget, and business priorities, most organizations start with a cybersecurity gap assessment that looks for potential weak spots in their environment.
+Importantly, a NIST CSF gap assessment should encompass all relevant subcategories and consist of a profile of their current state and the target profile.
 Additionally, the target profile should include a prioritized implementation plan complete with a list of responsible parties and timeframes.

 Key Points about the NIST Cybersecurity Framework